-- Packing folders (example shown at right) hold several dress shirts, slacks or blouses and keep clothing wrinkle-free.
+- Packing folders hold several dress shirts, slacks or blouses and keep clothing wrinkle-free.
 Multiple folders simplify packing and unpacking by keeping clothes organized.

-- Mesh ditty bags come in a variety of sizes and styles for packing and organizing shirts, underwear and small, miscellaneous items.
+- Stuff sacks come in a variety of sizes and styles for packing and organizing shirts, underwear and small, miscellaneous items.
 These inexpensive bags make it easy to find your last clean pair of socks or keep your laundry separate from your other gear.

 - A toiletry kit keeps all your personal items together.
 It can be as simple as a small bag for soap, shampoo and toothpaste, or include pockets, holders and containers for a variety of personal-care items.